 “What kind of wildlife will be there in the jungle?”

-I caught up with them to ask them about their experience, and here are the five things that trekkers absolutely loved about the Chhattisgarh Jungle Trek
+Here are five things that trekkers absolutely love about the Chhattisgarh Jungle Trek.

 1. You get to camp in the jungle

-“I have been to Jim Corbett and Ranthambore in search of the jungle life thrill.
+“I have been to Jim Corbett and Ranthambore in search of the thrill of jungle life.
 However staying in the lodges, far away (even beyond the safe distance) brings some sort of disconnect to the whole experience.
 I think my quench for the jungle thrill got fulfilled after doing this trek in Chhattisgarh.
 It gave me a complete insight as to how it feels living in the jungle for 4 days,” says Souvik Sinha, who went on the trek late in mid-October.

 2. Experiencing wildlife so closely